 All medical procedures involve risks.
-Anyone claiming 100% success rates with no risk should be viewed with a great deal of suspicion.
+Anyone claiming 100% success rates with no risk of complications should be viewed with a great deal of suspicion.
 Even getting the flu vaccine carries some risk!

 Generally speaking, all spine procedures carry some level of the following risks: Pain, numbness or clumsiness.
 Impaired muscle function or paralysis.
 Incontinence, impotence or impaired bowel function.
 Unstable spine.
 Recurrence, continuation or worsening of the condition that required the operation or procedure.
 Injury to major blood vessels.
 Hemorrhage.
 Persistent back pain.
 Bleeding/epidural hematoma.
 Infection.
 Brain damage.
 Permanent organ damage.
 Memory dysfunction/memory loss.